kelda/dksnap/README.md

 ### Create Snapshot
 ![Create a Snapshot](https://kelda.io/img/dksnap/create-snapshot.gif)

-Create a snapshot of **any** running docker container. `dksnap` works with any Docker container, but has extra features for select databases.
+Create a snapshot of **any** running Docker container. `dksnap` works with any Docker container, but has extra features for select databases.
 * Snapshots are volume aware.
 They will capture data in volumes as well as in the container image.
 * Snapshots are database aware.
-When snapshotting databases that implement the [plugin interface](#database-awareness), `dksnap` will politely ask the database process to dump its contents before creating a docker image.
+When snapshotting databases that implement the [plugin interface](#database-awareness), `dksnap` will politely ask the database process to dump its contents before creating a Docker image.

 ### Replace Container
 ![](https://kelda.io/img/dksnap/swap-snapshot.gif)

-Replace a running docker container with a snapshot taken in the past.  `dksnap` will automatically shut down the running container, boot the snapshot image, and restart the container using the same docker command arguments.
+Replace a running Docker container with a snapshot taken in the past.  `dksnap` will automatically shut down the running container, boot the snapshot image, and restart the container using the same Docker command arguments.

 ### View Snapshots
 ![](https://kelda.io/img/dksnap/view-history.gif)